Summary of Services

 What is Mobile Learning?

-Mobile learning is an extension of classroom or online learning that considers how students and faculty use mobile devices (smartphones/tablets) to participate in educational communities.
+Mobile learning is an extension of classroom or online learning that considers how students and faculty use mobile devices (smartphones/tablets) to participate in educational pursuits.
 The proliferation of these devices is largely driving the trend toward mobile learning.
 Unlike computers, our mobile devices are often at hand throughout the day, providing a rapid ability to access educational content, creative apps and tools to complete tasks, and the ability to communicate rapidly with others.

 Visit our Recommended Apps page to find some mobile-friendly tools for your course.